 We can consider a third obstacle, the necessity to correlate static data coming from different data sources.
 Most of the streaming processing frameworks implement a variety of join operators that can be used to get data from various sources and correlate the results between them and among streaming channels.
 However, a join operator usually requires to get into memory a significant amount of data that needs to be used for the outer operator of the operation itself.
-INFINITECH's polyglot component can be used instead, so that the data analyst and application developer can write a simple select-from statement to get the execution of this join, removing the need from the streaming processing to maintain all data in memory.
-As explained in the corresponding deliverables of T3.2, the polyglot component can receive a query written in a common language and execute this in the various target datastores.
+INFINITECH's polyglot component can be used instead, so that the data analyst and application developer can write a simple select-from statement to get the corresponding result set.
+By doing this, she pushes down to the data management layer of INFINITECH the execution of this join, removing the need from the streaming processing to maintain all data in memory.
+As explained in the corresponding deliverables of T3.2 ("Polyglot Persistence over BigData, IoT and Open Data Sources"), the polyglot component can receive a query written in a common language and execute this in the various target datastores.
 As a result, the retrieval of the static data becomes more transparent, as this is being delegated to another component, letting the streaming engine to only correlate the streaming data with the result.